GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

 ## Software Architecture

-### Design and implementation of NPHC (National Platform for Healthcare Claims) DLQ (Dead Letter Queue)
+### Update Design and Optimise NPHC (National Platform for Healthcare Claims) Design for Performance

 Background - Simple bullet points to help us understand the subject used for assessment
 - NPHC implements all MediSave and MediShield Life claims processing.
 - NPHC's claim processing implements event-driven workflow, where we receive and deliver XML files from/to Medical Institutions (MI) and Insurers indirectly via Mediclaim over SFTP.
 - We utilize Apache Camel workflow and integration framework to implenment multiple microservices to manage the claims process and transmit claim data to multiple processes, integrated using Apaceh SQS.
 - We use REST API to call IBM ODM (Operational Decision Manager) as a rule engine to implement claim processing rules.
 - We also make REST calls through APEX to CPF to initiate payments, as well as other external calls to validate MI and patient info (such as date of birth, gender etc).
 - Claim processing logic is complex due to multiple steps.
 If Medishield Life is involved, claims also need to be routed to external insurers for additional processing.
-- We implement a DLQ (Dead Letter Queue) to support exceptions handling which maybe due to bad input data, or systems issues.
+- By improving the initial design of the microservices, we significantly improved the performance of the platform in processing claims.
 Role and Achievement - Briefly describe assessee's role and the concrete deliverables so we can establish scope.
 - The entire NPHC Claim Processing Platform was developed by 11 SWEs and 11 QE.
 - I was the SWE lead, collaborated with MOH, IFC and the External team (CPFB, APEX, MSB, MMAE).
 - My main objective was to provide architectural solutions for the platform, and I presented the proposed solution to the Solution Architect (SA).
-- I designed the DLQ to manage system exceptions, enabling the system to reprocess data once the error is resolved.
-This enhances system stability.
+- I redesigned the microservices to improve the performance of the platform in processing claims.
 - I broke down microservices based on business logic, leading to enhanced platform performance and simplified process complexity.
 Key Challenges - Highlight challenges, especially technical ones encountered to give us a sensing of the level of technical difficulty.
 Good to throw in technical buzzwords
 - Complex Claims Process:
-  - The original system dates back to 1984 and its documentation is outdated, making it challenging for PO and BA to grasp the specific business logic.
-The system design must be flexible to facilitate swift adaptations for document changes.
+  - The original platform dates back to 1984 and its documentation is outdated, making it challenging for PO and BA to grasp the specific business logic.
+The platform design must be flexible to facilitate swift adaptations for document changes.
-  - SWE and QE invest significant time in understanding the complex business logic, necessitating a system design that can seamlessly adapt to changing business needs.
+  - SWE and QE invest significant time in understanding the complex business logic, necessitating a platform design that can seamlessly adapt to changing business needs.
-- DLQ Design Challenges:
+- Performance improvement Challenges:
-  - The absence of specific business requirements and application scenarios complicates DLQ design.
-Setting system exception capture and retry requirements relies heavily on experience.
-  - Managing retries presents challenges related to data consistency.
-A strategy involving multiple retry nodes has been devised to prevent redundant data consumption.
-  - Since the design requirements of the retry API are unclear, flexible APIs must be developed to meet different application scenarios.

-#### Not DLQ
+  - The initial platform design mainly focused on functional implementation and lacked stress testing.
+  - Given the complexity of platform functionality, comprehensive integration testing is required to identify performance bottlenecks.
+  - Improving platform performance requires a comprehensive transformation of the entire platform architecture, and ensuring platform stability is the top priority.

-##### Performance Optimization
+#### Performance Optimization
 - Complex Data Structure:
-  - External interfaces must efficiently access this data.
-Implementing multiple read-only databases has enhanced data retrieval efficiency while isolating its impact on the claims process.
+  - Ensuring valid external interfaces to access this data is critical.
+The introduction of multiple read-only databases not only improves data retrieval efficiency, but also effectively reduces its impact on the claims process.
-  - Claims data is structured within a single, sizeable JSON dataset, averaging around 100KB.
-Managing storage and retrieval for such data poses substantial performance challenges.
-Performance gains are sought by employing partition tables to expedite data processing efficiency.
+  - The claims data resides in a fairly large JSON dataset, averaging around 100KB.
+Managing the storage and retrieval of such data presents significant performance challenges.
+To achieve significant performance improvements, we use partitioned tables to simplify data processing.
+This optimization resulted in a significant reduction in search time, from 6 seconds to just 2 seconds.
+- Complex Microservice Process:
-  - Meeting peak demands requires the claims process to handle up to 6,000 claims per hour.
-Through microservices decomposition and thoughtful business process planning, processing performance has been significantly boosted from 3,000 claims per hour to an impressive 10,000 claims per hour.
+  - Meeting peak demand requires the claims process to process up to 6,000 claims per hour.
+Recognizing the inefficiencies in the current claims process, we began making changes to the microservices design.
+Specifically, we partition resource-intensive microservices to improve performance and consolidate microservices with lower resource requirements.
+Through this microservices re-engineering initiative, combined with careful business process planning, we achieved significant improvements in performance, increasing processing capacity from 3,000 claims per hour to an impressive 10,000 claims per hour.
-  - Alleviating congestion in the SQS and enhancing information transmission efficiency is crucial.
-This is being achieved by disassembling SQS and integrating API calls.

-##### Integration/Overall
-- VPC Peering Milestone:
-  - A significant achievement within NPHC is the pioneering use of VPC peering to establish communication with an MSB situated in the central IT services subnet.
-Collaboration with other teams is critical for troubleshooting APIs, especially when the gateway connectivity documentation lacks clarity.
+  - Some microservices experience heavy information processing, causing SQS congestion.
+It is crucial to alleviate this congestion and improve the efficiency of information transmission.
+We solved this problem by converting from SQS to API calls for data transfer.
+This shift significantly improved data transfer efficiency without affecting data reliability, ultimately reducing the number of microservice Pods from the original 12 to 6 while maintaining performance standards.
+- Audit Log Writing Efficiency
+  - Large amounts of audit logs pose challenges for efficient writing.
+Although transferring logs through SQS can speed up log writing efficiency, it also brings cost considerations.
+To this end, we implemented AWS's Kinesis service for asynchronous audit log submission and secure backup in S3, ensuring efficient operations and cost management.

 ## Data Architecture

 ### Design and Implement NPHC Data Migration Data Mapping